 - Specialty Surgeries

-Ankle sprains are very common injuries with more than 3 million suffered each year in the US.
-They occur when the ligaments in the ankle are severely stretched or torn.
+Sprains are very common injuries with more than 3 million suffered each year in the US.
+They occur when the ligaments in the foot are severely stretched or torn.
 Medical attention will be necessary to rule out a fracture, as often it is difficult to tell the full extent of the injury.

 A bunion is a bone deformity usually occurring at the base of the big toe.
 This is a progressive condition that is made worse by inward pressure from tight shoes.
 Bunions can be very painful, and in some instances surgery may be necessary to remove them.